semaphoreci/docs/language-javascript-and-nodejs_5bdc260a2c7d3a01757ab9c3.md

 ## Supported Node.js versions

 Semaphore supports all versions of Node.js.

-Node.js is available out-of-the-box on Semaphore via [Linux][ubuntu-javascript] and [macOS][macos-javascript] operating system images.
-See these pages for details on currently available versions and additional tools that are available.

-You can also run JavaScript projects by defining a [Docker-based Semaphore agent][docker-env].

-Semaphore supports all versions of Ruby.
 You have the following options:

 - Linux: Node.js is available out-of-the-box in the [Ubuntu1804 VM image][ubuntu-javascript].
 - macOS: Node.js is available out-of-the-box in the [macOS VM image][macos-javascript].